Get a quote

 What is replacement cost coverage?

-Replacement cost is the amount it would cost to replace or rebuild an item of similar quality using materials and goods that are currently available.
+In homeowners insurance, eplacement cost is the amount it would cost to replace or rebuild your property using materials and goods that are of a similar quality and that are currently available.

 Replacement cost coverage insures your property for what it would cost to repair or replace your damaged property without subtracting its depreciation.
 This number may be different than your home's market value.